 Warm-season perennial grasses are the basis of pasture systems and livestock production in Texas.
 The most prominent warm season species are bermudagrass (seeded and hybrid) and bahiagrass.
 Neither of these species is native to the state of Texas but they are well adapted to Central and East Texas.
 Unfortunately they can be greatly impacted by cold winter temperatures.
-Central and East Texas have seen record temperatures along with snow and ice in mid-February.
+Central and East Texas have seen record temperatures in late December.
 Many may be concerned about whether or not their warm season forages have survived these weather conditions.

 Bermudagrass and bahiagrass grow best when soil temperatures are above 70º F. These temperatures usually occur when daytime air temperature reaches approximately 80º F. Night temperatures are usually a good indicator of soil surface temperatures.
 Warm-season grasses will not produce roots (rhizomes and stolons) unless the soil temperature exceeds 55º F for several weeks.
 As day length becomes shorter and temperature drop below 50º F, bermudagrass and bahiagrass cease shoot growth, lose chlorophyll, and begin nutrient translocation (carbohydrates, nitrogen, potassium and phosphorus) for storage in the below ground tissue (rhizomes).
 Without proper plant nutrition, even the most winter hardy variety can succumb to winter kill or injury.
 Injured plants are slow to recover in the spring and after every grazing cycle or cut of hay.